o3de/o3de.org/content/docs/user-guide/visualization/animation/using-actor-LODs-optimize-game-performance.md

 + Each actor requires a separate material group\.
 + Create a material LOD in the same way that you create a material for static meshes\.

-## Using Digital Content Creation Tools to Create LODs {#using-dccs-to-create-lods-for-character-fbx-settings}
+## Using Digital Content Creation Tools to Create LODs

 To author actor LODs in a DCC tool like Autodesk Maya or Autodesk 3ds Max, you can use one of the following two methods:
 + Soft naming conventions